yogurt-foundation/yogurt-css-documentation/docs/filters/filter-compose.md

 ## Filter Compose

-Utility for manipulating brightness, contrast and saturate effects apply to almost all elements
+Utility for manipulating brightness, contrast and saturate effects apply to almost all elements.

-### Usage
+### Class

 | class |  | css properties |
 |:--|:--|:--|